 - The therapist functioning as a co-regulator with the client, using the framework of attunement-misattunement-reattunement, until the client is able transfer this role elsewhere and self-regulate.

 In my experience, elements of an effective therapeutic framework for creating secure attunement include:

 1. Experiential psychoeducation.
 Educate the survivor and family members, in ways that fit their developmental capacity, about what happens when the child is triggered emotionally, afraid, and stressed.
-For adults clients, this includes understanding how developmental trauma affects them today.
-(Learn more in this post.)
+For adult clients, this includes understanding how developmental trauma affects them today.

 2. Enhanced sense of safety.
-I consider use of action in a safe space the preferred strategy for this, since in developmental trauma the damage took place in an age when imagination and playfulness were supposed to be dominant and essential to facilitate brain development.
-The therapist uses activities that involve playfulness, imagination and spontaneity appropriate to the child’s current age to trigger bottom-up brain develop corresponding to the age when the developmental trauma took place.
-For adults clients, this also include activities that enhance playfulness and spontaneity.
+I consider action in a safe space to be the preferred strategy for this, since in developmental trauma the damage took place at an age when imagination and playfulness were supposed to be dominant and essential to facilitate brain development.
+The therapist uses activities that involve playfulness, imagination, and spontaneity appropriate to the child’s current age to trigger bottom-up brain development corresponding to the age when the developmental trauma took place.
+For adult clients, this also include activities that enhance playfulness and spontaneity.

 3. Improved self-regulation.
 Since our body detects stress (real or perceived), self-regulation relies on sensory integration.
-(Learn more in this post).
-For this we use sensory integration activities adapted to the age of the client when the trauma took place.
+For this, we use sensory integration activities adapted to the age of the client when the trauma took place.

 When a client is ready to enter this phase, often we begin noticing some ordinary regression in overall behavior, usually outside of the therapy room and reported by the client or family members.
 This is a sign to increase the frequency of therapy sessions, usually to more than once a week.